 Successful people accept that they will need ongoing guidance and learning, no matter what stage they are at in their careers.
 The more support you get, the greater your chances of success.

-When starting out, many Business Coaches fall into the trap of focusing on too broad a range of client types or subject areas because they don’t want to limit their customer base.
+When starting out, many fall into the trap of focusing on too broad a range of client types because they don’t want to limit themselves.
 The reality is that this actually results in fewer enquiries for your services.
 If you are too general, people struggle to relate their business or their business needs to what you offer.

-We’ve all heard the phrase “Jack of all trades, Master of none”, and this applies to Business Coaching.
-When you approach business with an “everyone is my client” attitude, you will find that you waste a lot of time, money and energy chasing the whole world.
+We’ve all heard the phrase “Jack of all trades, Master of none”.
+This applies to Business Coaching.
+When you approach business with an “everyone is my client” attitude, you will waste time, money and energy chasing the whole world.
 When you market to everyone, you are marketing to no one.
 You aren’t visible to any single audience and therefore you are ignored.
 Once you know who your ideal client is, you will know exactly what their need and wants are and where to find them.

 Ask yourself exactly who your ideal client is.
 Don’t be afraid to get very specific.
 Now think about what your passion or talent is.
 What is your own personal area of knowledge and expertise?
 When you have worked these things out, you will be able to work out what your coaching niche is.
 You will be equipped to create a marketing strategy that is specific to your area of expertise, and to the businesses and people you can work with.
-You will then be able to develop targeted marketing materials that will talk directly to the needs of the group of people you want to attract – your ideal clients.
+You will then be able to develop targeted marketing materials that will talk directly to your ideal clients.

 Whether you’re already an established coach or you’re just starting out, finding a way to connect and build a relationship with your potential customers on various platforms is vital to the success of your coaching business.
 In today’s digital world, it helps your ideal clients find you, identify what you offer, and then potentially hire you for your expertise.
 In short, your potential clients expect you to have an online presence.